superhero1/ffritz/README-APP.md

 Option (1):

--	A ramdisc overlay is mounted over parts the filesystem using unionfs (/etc, /var, /root) so that the filesystem is writeable there.
+-	A overlay is mounted over parts the filesystem using unionfs (nvram for /etc, /root, ramdisc for /var) so that the filesystem is writeable there.
-	Since the ramdisc overlay is located in /etc/ffnvram/buildroot any change made there can be made persistent by calling nvsync.
+	Since the nvram overlay is located in /etc/ffnvram/buildroot any change made there is persistent.

--	NOTE: The ramdisc overlay is meant to store configuration files only.
+-	NOTE: The nvram overlay is meant to store configuration files only.
-	Bigger data (incl. log files) would easily exceed the available RAM size (which is ca. 100MB).
+	Bigger data (incl. log files) would easily exceed the available size (which is ca. 5MB)!
+	The same applies to /var, where changes reside in volatile RAM.

 Option (2):

--	Create/edit the file /tmp/ffnvram/ffbuildroot.conf
+-	Create/edit the file /nvram/ffnvram/ffbuildroot.conf
 -	Add the line BR_USER_OVERLAY=/var/media/ftp/my-root
 -	This option will use /var/media/ftp/my-root to store new or changed contents of the buildroot filesystem in a copy-on-write manner.
 -	Preferably, the storage should be located on a mounted USB device.
--	Dont forget nvsync to make the config-file persistent.
 -	NOTE: Be aware that storing files below /var/media/ftp exposes them via the NAS service of the box, if enabled!!